Table of Contents

 This ancient text describes how breath control can calm the mind.
 It explains that steady breathing leads to mental clarity.

 Modern science supports some of these ideas.
-Research shows deep breathing can reduce stress and improve focus.
+Research shows breathwork techniques like deep breathing can reduce stress and improve focus.

 Pranayama techniques vary widely.
 Some, like Bhramari (Bee Breath), calm the mind.
 Others, like Kapalabhati, energize the body.